Skip to content

 Yes, we’ve still got preferred lies and we’ll probably extend them into May.
 Yes, we can bring in ground under repair – and other temporary rules – for the worst affected areas.

 But we can’t make the ball run any further.
-And if you’ve been playing on a shorter winter layout for the last few months, you’re going to get a big shock when that course has the best part of 1,000 yards added to it very soon.
+And if you’ve been playing a shorter winter layout for the last few months, you’re going to get a big shock when that course has hundreds of yards added to it very soon.

 This isn’t a new phenomenon by any means.
 “Quite foolishly we still seem obsessed with getting ready for a March opening day, or definitely by the first of April,” Jim Croxton, chief executive of the British & International Golf Greenkeepers’ Association told The Herald in Scotland this time last year.